EdwardAngert/build-back-better-breakdown/docs/title-2-committee-on-education-and-labor/title-2-subtitle-c/title-2-subtitle-c-part-6.md

 sidebar_position: 1
 ---

-PART 6--DEPARTMENT OF LABOR INSPECTOR GENERAL FUNDING
+# PART 6 - DEPARTMENT OF LABOR INSPECTOR GENERAL FUNDING

-SEC.
+## SEC.
 22501.
 DEPARTMENT OF LABOR INSPECTOR GENERAL FUNDING.

     In addition to amounts otherwise available, there is appropriated to the Office of Inspector General of the Department of Labor for